-After the mass shooting in Florida on June 12th, the country is in an uproar about gun laws.
+With all the mass shootings happening in the United States the country is in an uproar about gun laws.
 Should there be more restrictions?
 Fewer restrictions?
 In a generalized statement, it seems the nation is divided between those who believe giving citizens more freedom to carry guns will offer more protection to the general population and those who believe placing stronger restrictions on who carries will prevent shootings.
 Both sides present strong arguments, but a huge, and more specific, controversy surfacing now is whether or not people who are suspected of terrorism should be permitted to legally purchase firearms.

 An FBI Investigation